Mikejo5000/vsts-docs-pr/release-notes/2017/sep-15-team-services.md

 This capability is dependent on changes in the Visual Studio test platform and requires that Visual Studio 2017 Update 4 be installed on the build / release agent.
 Webtests cannot be run using prior versions of Visual Studio.

-Similarly, webtests can be run using the 'Run Functional Test' task.
+Similarly, webtests can be run using the **Run Functional Test** task.
 This capability is dependent on changes in the Test Agent, that will be available with the Visual Studio 2017 Update 5.

 ### Chart widget for test plans and test suites